Arlene036/hadoop_ImporCharacters/README.md

 # hadoopPro1Q2
- Find important characters based on appear times per chapter and the relationship network
+ Find important characters based on appear times per chapter and the relationship network.

+ Note that there are some **absolute paths** in this project!